 Causes of vocal cords phlegm

-- Mucous rising from the esophagus and digestive system (for more information on digestive system acid affecting your voice, see “acid reflux”)
+Mucous rising from the oesophagus and digestive system (for more information on digestive system acid affecting your voice, see "acid reflux")

 Phlegm-increasing foods (to be avoided or consumed as little as possible):

 Milk and dairy products.
 Find out which dairy products you are most sensitive to.
 Try use substitutes for cow's milk, such as rice milk, almond milk, and so on.

 White flour products (white bread, noodles, Seminole, and sweats made of white flour).

 Sugars.
 We recommend switching to stevia, a natural substitute for sugar.